 – Max Brown Hotel 7th District Vienna

-B. Europe Hotels Private Collection B.V., a limited liability company registered under the laws of the Netherlands, having its statutory seat in Amsterdam, the Netherlands and its offices at Nieuwezijds Voorburgwal 271, 1012 RL Amsterdam, the Netherlands.
-Europe Hotels Private Collection B.V. is registered with the Dutch Chamber of Commerce under registration number 34369785.
+B. Sircle Collection B.V., a limited liability company registered under the laws of the Netherlands, having its statutory seat in Amsterdam, the Netherlands and its offices at Nieuwezijds Voorburgwal 271, 1012 RL Amsterdam, the Netherlands.
+Sircle Collection B.V. is registered with the Dutch Chamber of Commerce under registration number 34369785.

 Which personal data do we process, and for what purposes do we process personal data?